Haur514/InfiniteVariety-/README.md

 ![image](https://user-images.githubusercontent.com/82633228/181409652-2bf02859-d051-4488-855b-1de7ebaca4ac.png)
 Notice : Some mosaic to protect the copyright of the code.

-## Looking will lead you nowhere.
+## Inaction will lead you nowhere.
 JUST TRY!!!